ncphillips/truecoders.io/_coders/toriana-grooms.markdown

     - Trained new servers according to company regulations and policies
     - Provided superior service and a quality experience to the guest
 - company: Insomnia Cookies
-  position: Store Manager
+  jobTitle: Store Manager
   startDate: 2014-10-01 00:00:00 -05:00
   endDate: 2015-06-01 00:00:00 -05:00
   body: Managed and coordinated all aspects of the business and staff
 - company: RadioShack
-  position: Wireless Consultant
+  jobTitle: Wireless Consultant
   startDate: 2012-10-01 00:00:00 -05:00
   endDate: 2013-10-01 00:00:00 -05:00
   body: |-